-In 2020, the company expects to make cash contributions of approximately \$634 million to its worldwide defined benefit pension plans, which are comprised of approximately \$600 million for the company's U.S. qualified defined benefit pension plans and approximately \$34 million primarily for international defined benefit pension plans.
+For the nine months ended September 30, 2020, the company made cash contributions of \$340.2 million to its worldwide defined benefit pension plans.
+For the remainder of 2020, the company expects to make additional cash contributions of approximately \$485.6 million resulting in total 2020 cash contributions of approximately \$825.8 million to its worldwide defined benefit pension plans, which are comprised of approximately \$793.1 million for the company's U.S. qualified defined benefit pension plans and approximately \$32.7 million primarily for international defined benefit pension plans.
 The contributions to the company's U.S. pension plans are expected to be applied toward the company's required minimum contributions to these plans in 2020, 2021 and 2022.
 Estimates for future cash contributions are likely to change based on a number of factors including market conditions and changes in discount rates.
 The company currently anticipates that it may need to obtain additional funding in order to make future contributions beyond 2022.
 There is no assurance that the company will be able to obtain such funding or that the company will have enough cash on hand to pay the required cash contributions.

 The company intends to continue to explore ways in which it can significantly reduce its defined benefit pension plans liabilities.
-The company is targeting approximately \$1 billion of global pension liability reduction over the next eight months.
+The company is targeting approximately \$1.0 billion of global pension liability reduction over the next six months.
 The company intends to accomplish this through a combination of bulk lump sum buyouts, annuity purchases and other actions.
-The company has started the process to execute on these targets, with the intention that the first round of liability reductions will be completed by the end of the first quarter of 2021.
-These actions may result in significant one-time non-cash settlement charges.
+The company has started the process to execute on these targets.
+These actions are expected to result in significant one-time non-cash settlement charges.